fabmob/standard-covoiturage/docs/src/index.md

 document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

-To comply with this standard, a transport operator MUST implement at least one functional block for performing a search, or one of the two booking options that comply with this specification.
+To comply with this standard, a carpooling operator MUST implement at least one functional block for performing a search, or one of the two booking options that comply with this specification.

-In addition, any functionality offered by the transport operator's API that is covered by the standard MUST comply with the current specifications.
-The transport operator MAY agree with the MaaS platform to provide additional functionalities, not covered by the standard, in a custom manner.
+In addition, any functionality offered by the carpooling operator's API that is covered by the standard MUST comply with the current specifications.
+The carpooling operator MAY agree with the MaaS platform to provide additional functionalities, not covered by the standard, in a custom manner.